Irenezs/Notes/1234 Physics Answers.md

 5.2 Q3
 	![[5.2 Q3|1000]]
 6.2 Q4
-	As there is a range of kinetic energies,
+	As there is a range of kinetic energies, there must be something 6.4 Q1
-6.4 Q1
 	Ex
 6.5 Q3